huskyroboticsteam/Tennisball/README.md

 # Tennisball
 ## Code for tennis ball detection (Work in progress)
  This repo contains the tennis ball detection dataset and code.
 A bit about this repository:
--`src` contains source code files. *Please note that `live_video.cpp` and `still_image.cpp` are demo programs for testing the models.* The only files you should really need for integrating this code are `detector.hpp` and `detector.cpp`.
+- `src` contains source code files. *Please note that `live_video.cpp` and `still_image.cpp` are demo programs for testing the models.* The only files you should really need for integrating this code are `detector.hpp` and `detector.cpp`.
--`data` contains the training and testing datasets and the final exported models.
+- `data` contains the training and testing datasets and the final exported models.
 Please note that all `*_shuffled.csv` and `*.tfrecord` files are automatically generated; you should not need to do anything with them.
--`data/training` contains the training dataset, including the CSV with bounding boxes and the TFRecord files used during training.
+- `data/training` contains the training dataset, including the CSV with bounding boxes and the TFRecord files used during training.
--`data/testing` contains the testing dataset, including the CSV with bounding boxes and the
-    TFRecord files used during evaluation.
+- `data/testing` contains the testing dataset, including the CSV with bounding boxes and the TFRecord files used during evaluation.
--`data/final_models` contains the exported neural network in both binary and plain text format.
+- `data/final_models` contains the exported neural network in both binary and plain text format.
 You will need both `frozen_inference_graph.pb` and `graph.pbtxt` in this directory to use the detector.
 -`images` contains the photos used in the dataset.